Jump to Faculty Member

 Like my first book, my two current projects use analyses drawn from cultural history to understand the formative role of law and state institutions.
 Each relies on a transnational lens to examine how the French grappled with their relationship to Muslim "Arabs."

-'Integration' during the Algerian War (1954-1962) and the Race Question in the Cold War World" examines how the Algerian Revolution led the French Republic to put in place a pioneering range of programs to redress the effects of discrimination on its "Muslim Algerian" minority.
-I focus on how Mexican and Soviet antecedents as well as ongoing official US responses to the Civil Rights Movement directly shaped these French policies.
-The larger goal is to map how transnational currents of post-fascist anti-racism and anti-colonial militancy shaped the history of the late twentieth-century West.
+“Affirmative Action and the End of Empires: ‘Integration’ in France (1956-1962) and the Race Question in the Cold War World” examines how the Algerian Revolution led the French Republic to put in place a pioneering range of programs to redress the effects of discrimination on its "Muslim Algerian" minority.
+I focus on how Mexican and Soviet antecedents as well as ongoing official U.S. responses to the Civil Rights Movement directly shaped these French policies.
+The larger goal is to map how transnational currents of post-fascist anti-racism and anti-colonial militancy shaped the history of the late 20th-century West.
 Some of this work has been published in “A l’heure des “grands ensembles” et de la guerre d’Algérie.
 L’ ‘État-nation’ en question,” Monde(s).
-Revue d’histoire transnationale 1 (May 2012), 113-134 and “Algeria, France, Mexico, UNESCO: A Transnational History of Anti-Racism and Empire, 1932-1962,” Journal of Global History 6: 2 (June 2011), 273-297.
+Revue d’histoire transnationale 1 (2012) and “Algeria, France, Mexico, UNESCO: A Transnational History of Anti-Racism and Empire, 1932-1962,” Journal of Global History 6: 2 (2011).